 New Media Producer

 Wayne Harrison helped launch The Denver Channel in 2001 as senior news editor, after an 18-year stint in the KMGH TV newsroom.
-His work on the website culminated with the 2012 National Edward R. Morrow award for "Best TV Website" (major market) in the entire country.
+His work on the website culminated with the digital team winning the 2012 National Edward R. Morrow award for "Best TV Website" (major market) in the entire country.

 Wayne started at Channel 7 as a news writer in 1983.
-Over the years, he held various positions in the KMGH newsroom including producer, senior producer, assignment editor and assignment manager.
+Over the next three decades, he held various positions in the KMGH newsroom including producer, senior producer, planning editor, assignment editor and assignment manager.

 He worked on the newsroom assignment desk during the Pope's visit to Denver, the Summit of the Eight in Denver, the Oklahoma City bombing trials, and the Columbine tragedy.

 While working at 7NEWS, Wayne was named the Colorado correspondent for States News Service, supplying state news summaries for distribution to web portals including Yahoo, Excite, Lycos and to ABC Radio News.

 Wayne has been involved in broadcast journalism for more than 45 years, starting in high school.
 As a radio reporter, he covered the Apollo 11 moon landing from the Manned Spacecraft Center in Houston in 1969, and a number of Apollo missions that followed, for the Texas State Radio Network.
 He also worked as the East Texas bureau chief for the Shreveport Times newspaper during that period.